Managing Terraform resources with remote and versioned modules

 Encourage:

-• Create tags and releases using the same style.
+- Create tags, releases and branches using the adopted style.

 Discourage: